greenelab/phenoplier/data/README.md

   * `projection-smultixcan-efo_partial-mashr-zscores.*`: projection of file `input/phenomexcan/smultixcan-efo_partial-mashr-zscores.*`.
   * `projection-lincs.*`: projection of file `input/lincs-data.pkl`.

-* `data_transformations/`: contains different transformations of the S-MultiXcan results (in folder `projections/`) projected into the latent space.
+* `data_transformations/`: contains different transformations of the S-MultiXcan results projected into the MultiPLIER latent space (in folder `projections/`).
+These include standardized, PCA and UMAP data versions that were used for clustering.

 * `gls/`: LV-trait association results (trats from PhenomeXcan) using a generalized least squares approach.
 See manuscript for more details.